Systemutvikler/esntl-docker-for-asp.net-core-mvc/07 - Docker Swarm/ExampleApp/dotnetcore2.0-migration.md

 ### Running the swarm on Windows 10 Hyper-V with local registry
 All commands must be run from an elevated PowerShell console (Run as administrator).
-Shortcut: Win-X A.
+Shortcut: Win-X A. Do not attempt to run the scripts unless you have at least 16GB and a SSD.

 The scripts rely on a hyper-v external switch named "MySwarmExternalSwitch" that is connected to a physical adapter.
 If you are clueless,  create one with the following two PS commands: